-A question I get asked a lot is “what are the most common traits of a successful property investor?”
+A question I get asked a lot is “what are the most common traits of a successful real estate investor?”

-I have been in the property investment business for a long time and I have experienced a lot of success so I will give you my take on the traits that you need in this post.
+I have been in the real estate investment business for a long time and I have experienced a lot of success so I will give you my take on the traits that you need in this post.

 Please remember that everyone is different and what works for some people is not going to necessarily work for others.
 Having said that, I truly believe that if you develop the traits in this post then you will not go far wrong.

-Of course developing the necessary traits to become a successful property investor is not a one-time thing.
+Of course developing the necessary traits to become a successful real estate investor is not a one-time thing.
 You need to be working on these traits every day even if you believe that you have mastered some of them.

 There is great power in repetition.
 I recommend that you make a list of these traits and keep them somewhere that you will see them each day.
 I am confident that once you master these traits you will experience a lot more success.